abdullah-athar/abdullah-athar.github.io/_pages/home.md

 ---

 ## Professional Summary
-Experienced AI/ML engineer driven by a passion for mathematical modeling and computational techniques.
-Skilled in unraveling complex data and transforming needs into impactful solutions that propel progress and enrich human interactions.
-Let's collaborate on transformative solutions that explore the exciting frontiers of AI, machine learning and software engineering.
+Experienced AI/ML engineer with a strong passion for mathematical modeling and computational techniques.
+Proficient in analyzing complex data and converting requirements into effective solutions that drive advancements and enhance human interactions.
+Eager to collaborate on innovative solutions that push the boundaries of AI, machine learning, and software engineering.
 ## About me

 I am an AI/ML Engineer II at [GSK.ai](https://www.gsk.ai), where I work in the Target Discovery team to build and deploy machine learning models to discover transformational medicines.
 My research involves applications of machine learning for improving in-vivo success of protein-ligand binding through in-silico methods.
 I’ve also led the development of scalable ETL pipelines for Terabyte (TB) scale datasets, and achieved improved joint embeddings through on multi-view datasets through the use of self-supervised contrastive learning techniques.